 To protect its wealth of natural and cultural resources, and to facilitate scientific research and environmental education, the Laurels is managed as a limited-use preserve.
 Visitors use the Laurels at their own risk and can help the Conservancy protect the Laurels by:

-- staying on existing trails, roads and paths,
+- staying on existing trails, roads and path

-- not smoking, building fires or consuming alcoholic beverages.
+- no smoking, building fires or consuming alcoholic beverages.